Maghnie/docs/developers/api-documentation/README.md

 We make consistent use of HTTP methods:

 * `GET` methods are used exclusively to query existing resources and will never trigger any modification of resources.
 In many cases, you can query single resources by providing a unique identifier or a list of resources of the same type.
 On success, they directly return the queried resource\(s\).
-* `POST` methods are used exclusively to create new resources that previously did no exist, such as new users, projects, or tags.
+* `POST` methods are used exclusively to create new resources that previously did not exist, such as new users, projects, or tags.
 They return a _Success_ object containing the created resource or an _Error_ object with a message that indicates why creating the resource failed.
 * `PUT` methods are used exclusively to modify existing resources and thus always require a unique identifier of the resource to modify.
 They return a _Success_ object containing the modified resource or an _Error_ object with a message that indicates why modifying the reference resource failed.
 * `DELETE` methods are used exclusively to delete existing resources and thus always require a unique identifier of the resource to delete.
 They return a _Success_ object containing the modified resource or an _Error_ object with a message that indicates why modifying the reference resource failed.